huishingchong/agile_llm/README.md

 Please be aware of the hourly usage limits of the Reed Job API.

 Part of the pipeline is to automatically search for relevant jobs from the Reed Job API based on the user query, and the job listings returned is collected into the job_listings.csv file.
 Therefore the job_listings.csv file is to serve as the retrieval source for the LLM to perform Retrieval-Augmented Generation and is dynamically updated each time the user queries the chatbot.

+#### Troubleshooting

+If you encounter an ImportError related to a specific library, it may be due to installation issues or compatibility problems.
+In such cases, you can try reinstalling the library using the --force-reinstall flag with pip.
+E.g. `pip install --force-reinstall replace_library_name_here`

 ### Testing